hyblocker/hekky-shader-docs/src/pages/en/shaders/misc/editor-extensions.md

 > Right click a Normal Map texture, then select Convert > Normal map (GL 🡸🡺 DX)

 Allows you to convert a normal map from OpenGL mode to DirectX mode, and vice-versa.
+Equivalent of inverting the green channel in an image editor.